-To run FieldConvert in parallel the user needs to compile Nektar++ with MPI support and can employ the following command mpirun -np <nprocs> FieldConvert test.xml test.fld test.plt '''

-''' mpirun -np <nprocs> FieldConvert test.xml test.fld test.dat replacing <nprocs> with the number of processors.
+To run FieldConvert in parallel the user needs to compile Nektar++ with MPI support and can employ the following command mpirun -np <nprocs> FieldConvert test.xml test.fld test.dat mpirun -np <nprocs> FieldConvert test.xml test.fld test.plt mpirun -np <nprocs> FieldConvert test.xml test.fld test.vtu replacing <nprocs> with the number of processors.
 For the .dat and .plt outputs the current version will proudce a single output file.
 However it is also sometimes useful to produce multiple output files, one for each partition, and this can be done by using the writemultiplefiles option, i.e.